danielbui12/danielbui12/src/assets/data/sui-network-part-2.md

 # Deep Dive Into SUI Blockchain.
 What is SUI?

+> ❕❕❕ Why is Sui network TPS so high?

+> ❕❕❕ Damnnn, developing on Sui blockchain is so smooth and fast!

 ### A Brief Overview of SUI Network

 The Sui network is a Layer-1 blockchain network, launched its mainnet on 03/05/2023 and has its own native token called $SUI.
 The main purpose of Sui is to build a blockchain platform with low latency, low cost - very practical and convenient for GameFi projects, dApps, etc.